-Dr. Wayne did extensive research on the Modigliani sculpture owned by the family of Gaston Lévy who purchased the work at the Hôtel Drouot in Paris in 1927.
-It was not in the Ceroni catalogue raisonné.
+Dr. Wayne did extensive research on the Modigliani sculpture owned by the family of Gaston Lévy, who purchased the work at the Hôtel Drouot in Paris in 1927.
+It was not in the Ceroni catalogue raisonné, but Dr. Wayne located a publication that proved the sculpture had been shown during the artist's lifetime.
 Estimated at $5.4 to $8 million, it sold for $53 million at Christie's Paris in June 2010 with a catalogue essay by Wayne.
 This remains a record price in France for a work by any artist.

 Amedeo Modigliani, Portrait of Paulette Jourdain, Oil on canvas

 39 1/2 by 25 3/4 in - 100.3 by 65.4 cm

 Painted circa 1919, Sotheby's New York, 4th November 2015.

 Paulette Jourdain, Paris, May 1992, © Kenneth Wayne